1994 Washington and Jackson

 Reason the stamp was issued: This stamp honors two of America’s most famous Presidents.
 It was issued with stamp collectors in mind.

 About the stamp design: The design for the stamp is based on a 19th century essay.
 The original stamp was also oriented as a diamond.
 The first diamond stamp was issued in the US a century later.
 Yves Baril engraved the modern Washington and Jackson stamp.
 He had previously created the artwork for two Great Americans stamps.

-Two of America's most famous Presidents, George Washington and Andrew Jackson, are featured in the vignette of the five-dollar stamp.
-The image of Washington is taken from a Gilbert Stuart portrait, but was reversed in order to make Washington face right instead of left.
-A portrait by John Wood Dodge is the basis of the Jackson image.
+The image of Washington is taken from a portrait by Gilbert Stuart.
+It was reversed to make Washington face right instead of left.
+Jackson’s image is based on a portrait by John Wood Dodge.